A Seattle snowfall is rare and

 our labored breathing,

-the branches scratching wind and sparrows
+branches scratching and sparrows chirp-chipping.

 By the time I hike to your old